Our Team

 Ade’ is a graduate of Virginia State University with a Bachelor of Science degree in Criminal Justice while also holding a Master of Science degree in Administration of Justice and Security from University of Phoenix.
 Ade also holds a Qualified Mental Health Professional credential with a focus on children (QMHP-C) as well being a certified gang specialist through the Virginia Gang Investigators Association (VGIA).
 Ade’ has held numerous positions within the Social Work, Criminal Justice and Mental Health fields.
 His research interests include gang criminology/culture, and criminal law.

-Rashema Meekins, BSW
+Rashema Meekins, MSW

 Postdoctoral Fellows